K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Evaluation

-Remark that, we do not consider the vendor-based functions.
-Because these functions vary not only from vendor to vendor, but even from product to product.
-In particular, Mitsubishi PLC provides completely different data types, including Bit, Word[Signed/Unsigned], Double Word[Signed/Unsigned], Bit STRING[16-bit/32-bit], FLOAT, STRING[32] and Time.
-Siemens PLC supports keyword $\mathtt{BEGIN}$ to represent the end of variable declaration and the beginning of operation instructions.
+We remark that we do not consider the vendor-based functions in this experiment as these functions vary not only from vendor to vendor, but even from product to product.
+In particular, Mitsubishi PLCs provide completely different data types, including Bit, Word[Signed/Unsigned], Double Word[Signed/Unsigned], Bit STRING[16-bit/32-bit], FLOAT, STRING[32] and Time.
+Siemens PLCs support keyword $\mathtt{BEGIN}$ to represent the end of variable declaration and the beginning of operation instructions.
 In addition, there are also obvious differences between different products of the same vendor.
-For example, the S7-1500 and the S7-1200 of Siemens support different type conversion methods~\footnote{https://support.industry.siemens.com/dl/dl-media/272/109742272/att\_918238/v6/93516999691/zh-CHS/index.html\#ae443583b99950f7cca0d7237fe81ad4}.
-Where the S7-1500 only provides explicit conversions of types, and the S7-1200 provides both explicit and implicit conversions.duiy
+For example, the S7-1500 and the S7-1200 from Siemens support different type conversion methods\footnote{\url{https://support.industry.siemens.com/dl/dl-media/272/109742272/att\_918238/v6/93516999691/zh-CHS/index.html\#ae443583b99950f7cca0d7237fe81ad4}}, where the former only provides explicit conversions of types, and the latter provides both explicit and implicit conversions.